TrustBound/dream_test/documentation/07-runner-and-execution.md

 - You run them with `dream_test/runner`

 <sub>(Under the hood: the runner uses the parallel executor, but most users never need to call it directly.)</sub>

+### Why Dream Test is explicit here

+Most testing pain shows up at the runner layer:

+- Flakiness due to shared resources + parallelism
+- Hung tests that stall CI
+- Output that is hard to interpret under concurrency

+Dream Test’s runner makes those constraints visible and configurable.

 ### Configure parallelism + timeouts